wp-plugins/zedity/readme.txt

 == Changelog ==

+= 3.4.0 =
+* Content width and height can also be resized easily with a drag handle (only Premium).
+* Snap to page/box now available also for box resizing (only Premium).
+* Enabled Video box to support Facebook videos (only Premium).

 = 3.3.0 =
 * Don't show the Z icon for user roles who don't have enough permissions.